Advertisement

 Acne isn’t the only condition you might face if you have PCOS.
 Other PCOS skin symptoms can include:

 If you spot brown or black patches on your skin and have PCOS, you might have acanthosis nigricans.
-Often, these patches are a result of insulin resistance, which is common in people with PCOS.
+Often, these patches are a result of insulin resistance, which is common if you have PCOS.

 “Acanthosis nigricans isn’t harmful, but it may be a sign that you have insulin resistance,” explains Dr. Zuponcic.
 “If you notice any changes in your skin color, talk to your provider so you can find out the cause.”